Connect to ancestors of blood, spirit, and land through guided meditation, ritual, art, writing, singing, movement & interactive sharing

 Michele Ku is a Chinese American long term Insight Meditation practitioner, a mindfulness teacher, therapist and a parent.
 She teaches Mindfulness Based Stress Reduction at Kaiser Oakland.
 She is a graduate of Spirit Rock Meditation Center’s Community Dharma Leaders Program in 2012 and the Dedicated Practitioner’s Program in 2019.
 She is the co-founder, coordinator and teacher of the Family Sangha at EBMC.
 One of her main spiritual practices is bringing mindfulness to everyday life and within the family.

-Phoenix Song (formerly Amber Field) is a queer, nonbinary Korean American adoptee teacher, performer and healer featured in SF Magazine’s Best of the Bay for yoga music.
+Phoenix Song is a queer, nonbinary Korean American adoptee teacher, performer, writer, and healer featured in SF Magazine’s Best of the Bay for yoga music.
 Phoenix was initiated on the spiritual path at Plum Village with Thich Nhat Hanh and is a dharma teacher at EBMC and Spirit Rock.
 They believe that everyone can sing and love to help people free their voices and rhythm in private and group classes.
 Much of Phoenix’s life has been about exploring identity issues and healing ancestral, racial, sexual, and gender wounds.
-They offer all the tools that have helped them by leading ancestral healing, grief, and diversity/solidarity workshops and trainings that use expressive arts and somatic processes.
+They offer tools that have helped them by leading ancestral healing, grief, and diversity/solidarity workshops and trainings that use expressive arts and somatic processes.
 To learn more about their sound healing offerings, classes, and performances, please visit phoenixsongmusic.com